codebar/tutorials/js/lesson3/tutorial.md

 });
 ```

 Make a note of this.
-Wrapping your event listeners and other code within this make's sure they are executed only after all the DOM elements are loaded and ready.
-You should **always** use it or else your bindings won't work and the functions will run when you are loading the page.
+Wrapping your event listeners and other code within this makes sure they are executed only after all the DOM elements are loaded and ready.
+You should **always** use it or else your bindings won't work and the functions will run before all elements on the page have loaded.
+So it might try to listen for events on elements that don't even exist yet and then you'll get lots of errors.

 #Exercise 1: Build a wish list

 Using jQuery and JavaScript functions, we will build a small todo list.

-Download the files required to begin working through the example [here](https://gist.github.com/despo/309f684b7a6e002aaf1f) or alternatively checkout with git.
+If you haven't yet, download the files required to begin working through the example [here](https://gist.github.com/despo/309f684b7a6e002aaf1f) or alternatively checkout with git.

 ```bash
 git clone https://gist.github.com/309f684b7a6e002aaf1f.git wishlist